theupdateframework/pep-on-pypi-with-tuf/README.rst

 the latest working set while the latest working set in memory will be updated with information that is continuously communicated by the project transaction processes.)
-The snapshot process MUST generate and sign new *timestamp* metadata that will vouch for the *snapshot* metadata generated in the previous step.
-Finally, the snapshot process MUST add new *timestamp* and *snapshot* metadata representing the latest snapshot.
+The snapshot process MUST generate and sign new *timestamp* metadata that will vouch for the metadata (*root*, *targets*, and delegated roles) generated in the previous step.
+Finally, the snapshot process MUST make available to the clients the new *timestamp* and *snapshot* metadata representing the latest snapshot.

 A few implementation notes are now in order.
 So far, we have seen only that new metadata and targets are added, but not that old metadata and targets are